 Similarly, SEAC notes that the impact of the proposed restriction on emission sources outside the EU is limited, although some reduction in the use of microplastics is likely because the restriction will apply to mixtures imported to the EU.
 As microplastics are transboundary pollutants with the potential for long-range environmental transport emissions occurring outside the EU can contribute to the environmental stock of microplastics within the EU.
-In this respect, global action on (micro)plastics would be more effective to tackle the pollution problem in the long-run.
-However, this does not affect the benefits of the proposed restriction because, (i) as this long-range transport potential of microplastics is acknowledged to be limited, the proposed restriction will effectively reduce environmental stocks within the EU irrespective of uses outside of the EU, e.g., in riverine and terrestrial compartments and (ii) as microplastics are stock pollutants, comparable to PBT(-like) substances, any reduction in emissions has to be considered a benefit, even though other emission sources may remain.
+In this respect, global action on (micro)plastics would be more effective to tackle the pollution problem over the long term.
+However, this does not affect the benefits of the proposed restriction because, (i) as the bulk of microplastics emissions is expected to remain in the EU, the proposed restriction will effectively contribute to reduce growth of environmental stocks within the EU irrespective of uses outside of the EU, e.g., in riverine and terrestrial compartments and (ii) as microplastics are stock pollutants, comparable to PBT(-like) substances, any reduction in emissions ought to be considered a benefit, even though other emission sources may remain.

 Infill

-Based on a thorough assessment of Consultation comments and other available information, the Dossier Submitter estimates average annual EU emissions of infill material to be approximately 16 000 tonnes.
+Based on a thorough assessment of comments on the Annex XV report, and other available information, the Dossier Submitter estimates average annual EU emissions of infill material to be approximately 16 000 tonnes.
 It is important to note that an assessment of the end-of-life of artificial pitches, or other policy and environmental issues related to this, falls outside of the scope of this restriction proposal, but is an important factor in the decision-making process, especially when it comes to the benefits of the discussed ROs.

 Under RO1 and RO2 (full ban without and with a 6-year transition period respectively) these emissions will be avoided which represents a clear benefit to the environment.
 An additional benefit to the environment of a ban on ELT-derived infill is related to the chemical constituents in this type of infill, some of which are known to be hazardous to the environment.
-Especially the very high concentration of zinc oxide contained in the rubber particles is a source of concern (RIVM 2018).
-However, SEAC reiterates that there are potential lost environmental benefits (related to the use of ELT waste as a secondary raw material) associated with the fact that 100 000 tonnes of ELT waste per year will not be re-used as infill material.
+The very high concentration of zinc oxide contained in the rubber particles is a particular source of concern (RIVM 2018).
+However, SEAC reiterates that there are potential lost environmental benefits (related to the use of ELT waste as a secondary raw material) associated with the fact that at least 100 000 tonnes of ELT waste per year will not be re-used as infill material.
 Depending on cement kiln capacities a larger part of ELT waste may end up being sent for incineration.
 There are however alternative markets where this excess infill material could be put to use such as the manufacture of flooring, athletic tracks and other surfaces or in pyrolysis and black carbon manufacture.
-It is therefore unknown if and to what extent these lost benefits are a significant factor.
+It is unknown to what extent these alternative markets could absorb the excess infill currently used on artificial pitches.
+It is therefore also unclear if and to what extent these lost benefits are a significant factor.
 A key and important difference between these restriction options is that RO2 would still allow the irreversible emission of microplastics to the environment during the transition period.

 Under RO3 (instructions for use and reporting requirement) avoided emissions are uncertain but expected to be low (in absolute terms and relative to the other ROs).
 Leaching of chemicals in ELT-infill material, such as zinc oxide, is not avoided in this scenario.